jamesgray007/jamesgray007/README.md

 🤓 I am a Chief Information Officer that builds and operates software products and technology platforms at startups and leading companies such as Microsoft.

-💥 I am a career, leadership, and business coach for driven people who seek meaning, impact, autonomy, and unique rewards from a craft they love.
+💥 I am a coach for driven leaders and professionals who seek meaning, impact, autonomy, and unique rewards from a craft they love.

-👨‍💻 I am a technology strategist and coach for creators and solopreneurs to guide them on the selection, implementation, and optimization of technology and processes to save money, save time, and grow their businesses.

 🏫 I am a data strategy instructor at the Haas School School of Business ExecEd program, University of California, Berkeley.